Improving young people's engagement with education

 Back in 2005, only 10% of young people from the Bristol South parliamentary constituency went on to higher education, compared with 42% nationally.
 Why was this, and what could be done to address it?
 To answer these questions, the Higher Education Funding Council for England (HEFCE) commissioned UWE Bristol to investigate.

-The research was led by Professor Lynn Raphael Reed, Head of UWE Bristol’s Department of Education and Childhood until her retirement in 2012, in collaboration with several UWE Bristol colleagues, including Dr Neil Harrison and Mrs Kathryn Last.
+The research was led by Professor Lynn Raphael Reed, Head of UWE Bristol’s Department of Education and Childhood (now known as the School of Education and Childhood) until her retirement in 2012, in collaboration with several UWE Bristol colleagues, including Dr Neil Harrison and Mrs Kathryn Last.

 The resulting report, published in 2007, proved so valuable to HEFCE that they commissioned a second report from UWE Bristol – the ‘Four Cities Report’ – analysing and drawing together earlier reports by other researchers on three further cities.